adonaiohesed/adonaiohesed.github.io/_posts/2018-01-07-interview_tip.md

 1. Is there anything about my background or resume that makes you question wheter I am a good fit for this role?

 ### Team technical interview
-1. How will I be trained?
+1. Are there oppotunities for professional development?
 1. What are the performance expectations of this position over the first year?
 1. What's your favorite part about working here?
 1. What are the skills and experiences you're looking for in an ideal candidate?